-Prices of New Homes Rise in Burlington, Sales Drop According to Newest Data
+Prices of New Homes Increase in Burlington, Sales Decrease According to Latest Data

-In the Burlington, NC market, new home closings fell year-over-year in February, but the decline was less than the year-over-year decline in January.
-New home closings moved from 17 a year earlier to 11 after the figure moved from 14 in January 2012 to nine in January 2013.
+In the Burlington, NC market in August, new home closings sank year-over-year, but the decline was less than the year-over-year decline in July.
+New home closings moved from 25 a year earlier to 22 after the figure moved from 15 in July 2012 to 13 in July 2013.

-New home closings were 11 of the 142 total closings, down on a percentage basis from 17 of 132 a year earlier.
-Closings of new and existing homes increased year-over-year in February after also rising in January year-over-year.
+New home closings represented 11.3% of overall housing closings.
+This is down from the a year earlier when new home closings represented 13.0% of total closings.
+Closings of new and existing homes rose year-over-year in August after also rising in July year-over-year.

 Pricing and Mortgage Trends